 (b) clause 25 in the circumstances mentioned in subclause (2)(c)(i) of that clause.

-(4) Where this clause applies, the Commission is to notify the licensee —
+(4) Where this clause applies, the Minister is to notify the licensee —

-(a) of its proposal; and
+(a) of the Minister’s proposal; and

-(b) that the applicant has a right to be heard by, or to make written submissions to, the Commission before the Commission makes a decision to exercise the power.
+(b) that the licensee has a right to make written submissions to the Minister, or be heard by a person designated by the Minister for that purpose, before the Minister makes a decision to exercise the power.

-(5) Written submissions may be made by the licensee, as mentioned in subclause (4)(b), within such period after the applicant is given notice under that subclause as is specified in the notice.
+(5) Written submissions may be made by the licensee, as mentioned in subclause (4)(b), within such period after the licensee is given notice under that subclause as is specified in the notice.

-(6) The Commission is to have regard to any submissions made by the licensee under subclause (5) before it makes its final decision.
+(6) The Minister is to have regard to any submissions made by the licensee under subclause (5) before the Minister makes a final decision.

 [Clause 26 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+92 and 101(3).]

 27. Surrender of licence

-A licence may be surrendered at any time to the Commission if the licensee has complied with any terms, conditions or restrictions included in the licence relating to its surrender.
+A licence may be surrendered at any time to the Minister if the licensee has complied with any terms, conditions or restrictions included in the licence relating to its surrender.

 [Clause 27 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

 Division 7 — Transfers of licences and water entitlements and agreements with licensees to take water